schemaanalyst-team/ineffective-mutants/README.md

+# Introduction
-This repository contains replication materials for the paper

-*"Automatic Detection and Removal of Ineffective Mutants for the Mutation Analysis of Relational Database Schemas"*
+This repository contains replication materials for the paper *"Automatic Detection and Removal of Ineffective Mutants for the Mutation Analysis of Relational Database Schemas"*.
+If you would like to learn more about this paper, then please contact one or both of the paper's leader authors, [Phil McMinn](http://mcminn.io/) and [Gregory M.

-More information will be made available following publication of the paper.

-In the meantime, contact:
-Phil McMinn: p.mcminn@sheffield.ac.uk
-Gregory Kapfhammer: gkapfham@allegheny.edu

-#Details on each script
+Kapfhammer](http://www.cs.allegheny.edu/sites/gkapfham/).
+When possible, the these authors will update this repository with additional details.

+## Details about the Ruby Scripts

 ###_diff_mutants.rb
 Finds mutants in the "mutants" directory for one DBMS but not another